Author: Lem Chuck Moth

 Since this paper is still drafted, the readers would be advised to ignore any context errors.
 The content is not final and subjected to be reviewed.

-Archeology 's findings yield no less evidences of Paleolithic antiquity of Southeast Asia since the get-go of humanity (Notes: Southeast Asian Archeology sites of Paleolithic era).
+Archeology's findings yield no less evidences of Paleolithic antiquity of Southeast Asia that dated back since the get-go of humanity (Notes: Southeast Asian Archeology sites of Paleolithic era).
 Nevertheless, scholars failed to give its prehistoric data the originality of its own history.
 Eclipsed by India and China, Southeast Asia was always thought to be the recipient of the two colorful cultures until archeology unearthed vestiges of which scholars referred as the Hoabinhian Culture.
 Named after its archeology's site at Hoabinh, the culture presented itself as the progenator of the agriculturist societies.
 These findings brought lights to the old enigmas of the world history and encouraged younger researchers to look for more answers of the deep past.
-Clearly, Southeast Asia presented itself as the archeology site of a rich prehistoric civilization, longtime ignored and yet to be discovered.
-Evidence of stone tools belonging to a much older civilization also suggests that Southeast Asia was the home of the early Hunter-gatherer also.
-More advanced tools found at different layers of time proved that, through different stages of cultural evolution, Southeast Asian communities were progressively evolving into more and more civilized societies.
+Clearly, Southeast Asia presents itself as the archeology site of a rich prehistoric civilization, longtime ignored and yet to be discovered.
+Evidence of stone tools belonging to a much older civilization also suggests that it was also the home of the early Hunter-gatherer societies of the world.
+More advanced tools found at different layers of time furthermore proved that, through different stages of cultural evolution, Southeast Asian communities were progressively evolving into more and more civilized societies.
 As high expectation settled in, archeologists were on the looking for more discoveries.
 They soon disappointed because prehistoric artifacts were mostly lost due to limited use of durable materials.
 Contrary to modern societies where traces of civilization could be found easily through concrete vestiges in high numbers, prehistoric proof of human existence was limited due to circumstances (of time and space).
-To make the matter worst, we shall see that Southeast Asia was once the site of a Great Flood that wiped out most of its early traces of civilization.
-With this lack of information, scholars built their theories based on existing archeology's findings, found scarcely from caves or on the high ground.
-Evidence shows continuous progression of Neolithic culture into a more advanced agriculturist culture.
+To make the matter worst, we shall argue that Southeast Asia was (at least) once the site of a Great Flood that wiped out most of its early traces of civilization.
+With this lack of information, scholars built their theories based on existing archeology's findings that were found scarcely from caves or on the high ground.
+Despite of the limitation, they were able to make a discovery that totally surprised them.
+Evidence so far shows a continuous progression of Neolithic culture into a more advanced agriculturist development that made Southeast Asia becoming the cradle of world civilization.
 Even though progress was made, many enigmas still subsisted as many questions were left in the dark or worst yet wrongly answered.
 Our mission here is to look for other sources, unconventional as they might be, to fill out the gap.

 Tradition as a Source of Prehistoric Data